brinleyww/Scrabbler/README.md

 # scrabblehelper
-A bot to help you know what your opponent has in their hand.
+A scrabble utility bot.

+Current functions:
+- Allows the user to know their opponents hand

+Roadmap:
+- Usable for multiplayer
+- Word recommendations